 - Global visibility - The ability to monitor and manage all orders in one centralized location.

 - Full order lifecycle management - Visibility and management capabilities that span the entire order lifecycle, from the time an order is placed to the appeasements, returns and exchange process.
 This includes, for example, advanced automation rules for order processing and return management that allow for buy anywhere/return anywhere capabilities.

 - Omnichannel fulfillment orchestration - The ability to fulfill an order from anywhere.
 Look for a solution that can automate and optimize fulfillment operations while taking into consideration multi-point distribution criteria.

-- Customer service portal - A centralized location that gives customer service representatives full visibility into every order.
-The solution should also provide access to tools representatives can use to modify existing orders, provide appeasements and handle refunds and exchanges.
+- A friendly customer service portal - A centralized location that gives customer service representatives full visibility into every order.
+The solution should also provide access to tools representatives can use to modify existing orders, provide appeasements, handle refunds and exchanges, and reship if needed.